-This switch thing was created so that when photographing you accidentally don’t click anything with your nose, especially if it’s long.
+This switch thing was created so that when photographing you don’t accidentally click anything with your nose, especially if it’s long.

+By the way, the developers thought about long noses and equipped the eye proximity sensor.
 For those who don’t know, basically the screen automatically turns off when you hold the camera to your eye.

 This feature was realized in other cameras a while ago, it’s just an important part for cameras with a touch screen.

-Now, with a touch screen, the fine line between “amateur” cameras with the “auto” button and “professional” buttons with a large number of programmable buttons became even thinner.
+With a touch screen, the fine line between “amateur” cameras with the “auto” button and “professional” buttons with a large number of programmable buttons became even thinner.